simduchaine/nancybilodeau-corpo/data_en/home/mission.md

 title: Mission

 ---
-Guide people and businesses to be healthier and reach their goals.
+Guide people and businesses to be healthier and happier to reach their goals.